jeanflower/FinKitty/README.md

 git clone this repo, go into the finance folder, and do npm install.

+If you see warnings, and an invitation to npm audit, then try ``npm audit --production`` to hide warnings which are issued only from the build tooling, and so not important to resolve (see https://github.com/facebook/create-react-app/issues/11174).

 This repo works stand-alone if there's a REST server for it to query and update.
 E.g. there's a cloud server running on Heroku and this app can work with that.